dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     Do we want my proposed `attributions` field n project?

 !!! answer
-    Yes, but it should be a computed field.
+    Yes, but it should be a computed field if available and optionally added manually.

 !!! question
     Should we have an `abstract` field in the project, like we used to have in the dataset?